Provisdom/veja/README.md

 ## Usage

-Run JupyterLab using the [lein-jupyter](https://github.com/Provisdom/lein-jupyter) plug-in (PR pending for the main repo).
+Run JupyterLab using the [lein-jupyter](https://github.com/Provisdom/lein-jupyter) plug-in.
+Version 0.1.16 and above should have JupyterLab support.

 ```clojure
 (require '[provisdom.veja.core :as veja])